Engineering and Administrative Control Measures

 Employers must provide a confidential medical evaluation for any employees involved in an exposure incident.
-The purpose of this evaluation is to document the exposure route and circumstances surrounding the incident, blood testing, Human Immunodeficiency Virus (HIV)/HBV status of source and appropriate medical and psychological treatment.
-(29 CFR 1910.1030(f)(3))
+The purpose of this evaluation is to document the exposure route and circumstances surrounding the incident, blood testing, HIV/HBV status of source and appropriate medical and psychological treatment (29 CFR 1910.1030(f)(3))

-All forms of blood or OPIMs, contaminated items that could release infectious materials or contaminated sharps must be placed in appropriate sharps containers or closable, color-coded or properly labeled leak-proof biohazard waste containers or bags.
-OPIM waste must be disposed of in accordance with federal, state and local regulations.
-(29 CFR 1910.1030(d)(4)(iii))
+All blood or OPIMs contaminated items that could release infectious materials must be placed in appropriate sharps containers or closable, color-coded or properly labeled leak-proof biohazard waste containers or bags.
+OPIM waste must be disposed of in accordance with federal, state and local regulations (29 CFR 1910.1030(d)(4)(iii)).

 Housekeeping and Laundry Practices

 Employers must create a schedule for periodic cleaning and appropriate disinfecting to ensure that the worksite is kept clean and sanitary.
 Contaminated laundry must be placed and transported in properly labeled or color-coded bags and containers (29 CFR 1910.1030(d)(4)), (29 CFR 1910.1030(d)(4)(iv)).